 On June 24, 2022, the U.S. Supreme Court voted to overturn Roe v.
 Wade.
-This court case has been the bedrock of the right to choose abortion since 1973, along with Planned Parenthood v.
+This court case had been the bedrock of the right to choose abortion since 1973, along with Planned Parenthood v.
 Casey, which affirmed Roe in 1992.
 With the end of federal protections for abortion, the decision to outlaw abortion will be left up to individual states.
-Many states, including Texas and Oklahoma, passed restrictive laws that effectively ban abortion.
-With Roe struck down, there are huge geographical areas of the country without legal abortion protections.
+Many states, including Texas and Missouri, now have restrictive laws that ban abortion.
+With Roe struck down, there are huge geographical areas of the country without legal abortion access.
 Further, access to overall reproductive healthcare including contraception and fertility treatment, is at risk of being eroded across the country.

 Abortion is legal under Illinois law now that Roe v.
-Wade has been overturned, since anti-abortion laws were repealed under the Reproductive Health Act, signed into law by Governor Pritzker on June 12, 2019.
+Wade has been overturned, since the Reproductive Health Act, signed into law by Governor Pritzker on June 12, 2019, makes decisions about reproductive healthcare including abortion a fundamental right in the state.
 States like Illinois, and specifically cities like Chicago, were already destinations for those seeking abortion care services.
-States in the region have already passed restrictive abortion laws and created environments hostile to abortion clinics and through targeted regulation of abortion providers.
-Many people who need abortions face logistical and financial barriers beyond finding a health care provider – they must arrange to travel many miles, stay overnight, and manage follow up care.
-This makes abortion care unique among other health care services.
+States in the region have already passed restrictive abortion laws and created environments hostile to abortion clinics through targeted regulation of abortion providers.
+Many people who need abortions face logistical and financial barriers beyond finding a healthcare provider – they must arrange to travel many miles, stay overnight, and manage follow-up care.
+This makes abortion care unique among other healthcare services.

 - Establishing and promoting a comprehensive resource information and referral system.

 - Advocating to increase comprehensive and culturally appropriate healthcare for all by removing eligibility barriers, implementing sustainable reimbursement rates, and expanding coverage for preventive services and root causes.